Satellite Circuit

 The Satellite Circuit was a temporary cycling venue constructed for the 1968 Summer Olympics in Mexico City.
 This venue hosted the road cycling individual road race and road team time trial events for those games.

-It was a 24.525 km long lap, considered quite hilly, and located in downtown Mexico City.
+It was a 24.525 km long lap, considered quite hilly, and located in Ciudad Satélite in Naucalpan, part in the western part of Greater Mexico City.